Nilesh424/Nilesh424.github.io/_posts/2025-05-05-Windows_CPP_Programming.md

 }
 void copy_str_char(char* dest, const char* src, size_t destMaxBytes) {
     if (!dest || destMaxBytes == 0) return;
     dest[0] = '\0';
     if (!src) return;

     size_t i = 0;
     while (src[i] != '\0' && i < (destMaxBytes - 1)) {
         dest[i] = src[i];
         i++;
     }
     dest[i] = '\0';
 }
-The next is the copy_str, and the copy_str_char.
+The next is the copy_str and the copy_str_char.
 It just copies a wide/narrow character string from source to destination, ensures null termination.
 The alternatives would be wsncpy(); and strcpy_s();.

-Both these functions return nothing, but modify the destination buffer, populating it with the contents from the source.
+Both these functions return nothing, but modify the destination buffer. populating it with the contents from the source.
 Copies until the source ends or the destination buffer is almost full, then null terminates
 {%endhighlight%}